-(a) The library board provides continuing education for the director and staff members by allocating funds to support continuing education costs, including travel expense and salary-:

-(b) Paid staff persons are present during 90% percent of all open hours-:

-(c) The board must adopt and review a personnel policy every three years-;

-- (d) The library maintains written, up-to-date job descriptions-; and - (e) remains the same.

-(a) Volunteer programs have written policies, procedures, and job descriptions-;

-(b) Every staff member attends at least one continuing education eligible training program per year-:

-(c) Appropriate library staff have e-mail accounts available for communication and professional development-:

-(d) There is at least one personal computer for staff use only-; and

-(e) Staff receives in-house training or are encouraged to attend workshops.

-(a) Regardless of population, total library staff is not less than one full-time employee.:

-(b) The library board encourages and supports staff involvement in community organizations and activities-; and
+- (1) General essential standards for public libraries are as follows: - (a) The library board provides continuing education for the director and staff members by allocating funds to support continuing education costs, including travel expense and salary-: - (b) Paid staff persons are present during 90% percent of all open hours.; - (c) The board must adopt and review a personnel policy every three years.; - (d) The library maintains written, up-to-date job descriptions-; and - (e) remains the same. - (2) General enhanced standards for public libraries are as follows: - (a) Volunteer programs have written policies, procedures, and job descriptions-; - (b) Every staff member attends at least one continuing education eligible training program per year-; - (c) Appropriate library staff have e-mail accounts available for communication and professional development-; - (d) There is at least one personal computer for staff use only-; and - (e) Staff receives in-house training or are encouraged to attend workshops. - (3) General excellent standards for public libraries are as follows: - (a) Regardless of population, total library staff is not less than one full-time employee-; - (b) The library board encourages and supports staff involvement in community organizations and activities.; and - (c) remains the same.